meltamagodan/Magic-Text/README.md

 Ready to make your text disappear from the watchful eyes of AI detectors and teachers?
 Follow these simple steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine or download the Release file.
 2. Run the Magic Text application.
 3. Paste your text into the input field.
 4. Click "Abracadabra" button.